itom-project/itom/docs/userDoc/source/03_gettingStarted/getting-started.rst

 	help(dataIO)

-gives a complete help for the class **itom.dataIO** which is the python-represention for various data communication plugIns (e.g. the dummyGrabber).
+gives a complete help for the class **itom.dataIO**, which is the python-represention for various data communication plugIns (e.g. the dummyGrabber).

 By typing